Lifetime Weber Angler 110

 • The plastic latch that holds the seat back in place has a tendency to get lost if it pops itself off.
 I have found as many as I have lost, in different places, so this is apparently not just a problem for me.
 I drilled a hole in it and tied it down with a bit of shoelace, so if it does pop off, it won't get away.
 Lifetime is really good about replacement parts as well.

-All in all, this is a great boat, and I would not want any other.
+All in all, this is a great boat.
+It is also sold under the name 'Stealth'.
 If this one is a little too pricy or heavy for you, then get an almost-as-nice Tamarack instead.

 Comments on Lifetime Weber Angler 110